An augmented-reality adventure story set 100 years in Wisbech’s future

 The resulting augmented reality experience was an instant hit with visitors, who were also able to use Google Cardboard headsets to enjoy The Brink over the launch weekend.

 Lucy Sheerman is a Cambridge-based writer and author.
-Her recent work includes Evensong, created in collaboration with Bettina Furnee using interview material drawn from couples who were asked whether they could travel to the moon together.
-Lucy has written two plays, including a collaboration with the Apollo astronaut and poet Al Worden.
+Her recent work includes Even You Song, created in collaboration with Bettina Furnée using interview material drawn from couples who were asked whether they could travel to the moon together.
+Lucy has written two plays, including a collaboration with the Apollo astronaut and poet Alfred Worden.

 Based in Peterborough, Lee Mason works and teaches in a range of virtual reality art programs on multiple platforms.
-With a background in digital illustration Lee’s portfolio also includes digital sculpting and large scale mural work.
+While his background is in digital illustration, Lee’s portfolio also includes digital sculpting and large-scale mural work.

 Jamie Gledhill is an East Anglia–based artist working at the intersection of audiovisual art and interface experimentation.